-Note: 2.25 in stock.
-Batch 2 of the 2.5" 'lite' version now available for pre-order, shipping late Feb.
+Note: Rush of summer 2023 orders!
+2.25 is back in stock!
+2.5" 'lite' version out of stock.
 The 2.5 'lite' uses a lot of the same details as the 2.25 version such as the cam handle.
 The nose of the 2.5 lite will be lightly shorter making for a more compact package.
-The 2.5 lite will also have a hex held weld washer for the pin bolt that will allow for tool-less tension adjustments.

 A recent rush from an excellent article written on Fourwheeler sent sales through the roof over the last few weeks.

 Peter at Ozark Garage on Youtube knocked it out of the park with his review and assembly video.
 He walks through many of the advantages of the Tauler Jack over your traditional Farm Jack. https://youtu.be/jc4MXRloa0g